-Given the previous sensitivity shown by the dataset, this result warrants further scrutinity.
-To assess robustness, I conducted a sensitivity analysis where each of the remaining languages was removed from the Limbu-excluded dataset.
-The results show that the L2 coefficient remained consistently negative across all iterations (from -0.638 to -0.469), and maintained statistical significance in 45% of these tests, with a median p-value of 0.055.
-While statistical significance fluctuates with sample composition, the consistency in both direction and magnitude of the effect, provides reasonable support for a genuine relationship between L2 status and reduced verbal complexity.
-Given the small sample size, the fact that this finding is robust to resampling suggests there may be a true signal that can be uncovered by further exploration.
+Given the instability of prior results in response to changes in sampled languages, this result warrants further scrutinity.
+To assess its robustness, I conducted a sensitivity analysis where I ran the model on modified dataset, where one of the remaining languages was removed each time from the Limbu-excluded dataset.
+The resulting set of model coefficients show that the L2 coefficient remained consistently negative across all iterations (from -0.638 to -0.469) and maintained statistical significance in 45% of these tests, with a median p-value of 0.055.
+While statistical significance fluctuates given our small sample composition, the consistency in both direction and magnitude of the effect suggests that with more data it may be possible to detect a genuine relationship between L2 status and reduced verbal complexity.

-While L2 status was the only sociocultural predictor to reach statistical significance, the other sociocultural traits associated with Hill and Valley societies show direction of effect consistent with what the framework predicts.
+While L2 status was the only sociocultural predictor for which a significant effect on argument marking complexity was detected, the other sociocultural traits associated with Hill and Valley societies show directions of effect consistent with what the framework predicts.
 Population size (β = -0.16, p = 0.286), agricultural intensity (β = -0.53, p = 0.173), and political organization (β = -0.49, p = 0.260) all showed negative associations with verbal cell complexity.
+Form complexity followed a similar pattern, and case marking complexity, as before, shows a positive (though non-significant) effect.
+The same pattern of negative associations was observed for form complexity, with estimates for L2 status (β = –0.40, p = 0.141), population size (β = –0.07, p = 0.598), agricultural intensity (β = –0.51, p = 0.159), and political organization (β = –0.48, p = 0.230) all in the predicted direction.
+By contrast, models predicting case marking complexity returned positive (but non-significant) estimates for the same sociocultural variables, including L2 status (β = 0.47, p = 0.211), agricultural intensity (β = 0.25, p = 0.626), and political organization (β = 0.05, p = 0.930).

-Form complexity followed a similar pattern.
-And case-marking complexity, as before, shows a positive (though non-significant) effect.
-This consistent pattern — Hill-type, esoteric sociocultural traits showing negative effect on verbal, but positive effect on case-marking complexity – needs to be further understood.
-This could reflect a trade-off, where languages are developing transparent case-marking inventories after losing verbal indexing.
-The other explanation is that the factors that lead to the loss of verbal indexing complexity (such as second language learning) actually promote complexification of case-marking systems, via borrowing.
+This consistent pattern — Hill-type, esoteric sociocultural traits showing negative effect on verbal, but positive effect on case marking complexity – merits more exploration than can be achieved through quantitative modelling of a relatively small sample of languages.
+If real, this could reflect a trade-off, where languages develop transparent case marking inventories after losing verbal indexing, or vice versa.
+The other explanation is that the factors that lead to the loss of verbal indexing complexity (such as second language learning) actually promote complexification of case marking systems, via borrowing.

-Further patterns and exploratory analyses
+Further patterns and qualitative analyses

-While the Hill/Valley distinction is not a good predictor of argument coding complexity and is not found to correlate with the ecological conditions theorized to give rise to it, we do see some robust patterns in the data.
-I find that all the Trans-Himalayan languages in my sample have case-marking and SOV word order.
+While the Hill/Valley distinction as a whole is not a good predictor of argument coding complexity in the aforementioned models and is not found to correlate in this set of languages with the ecological conditions theorized to give rise to it, we do see some clear patterns in the data.
+I find that all the Trans-Himalayan languages in my sample have case marking and SOV word order.
 The former is noted as an ‘Indospheric’ trait (Genetti, 2009:03), but this trait stretches far beyond the typical reaches of Matisoff’s (1991) ‘Indosphere’ into Mainland Southeast Asia (as far as south Myanmar in Daai Chin, or western China in Drung).

 Of these, more than half show optional marking of A or P argument, and a large majority show Nominative-Accusative alignment, which is centred around the Brahmaputra region (roughly, the region surrounding Tiwa).
-The shared form and meaning in case-marking systems leads me to consider geographic convergence as a mechanism for the increase in case-marking complexity – discussed further in S5.3.
+The shared form and meaning in case marking systems leads me to consider geographic convergence as a mechanism for the increase in case marking complexity – discussed further in S5.3.